code4journalism/learning-plotnine/README.md

 # learn-plotnine

-Lesson plan for exploratory data visualization!
+Lesson plan for plotting with a grammar of graphics.

 ## Setup